infectiious/Harry-Potter-Phonetic-Alphabet/README.md

 #Harry Potter Phonetic Alphabet

+'''
-'''A as in ‘Albus Dumbledore’
+A as in ‘Albus Dumbledore’
 B as in ‘Broomstick’
 C as in the ‘Chamber of Secrets’
 D as in ‘Dead parents’